 3. Luminox 3067 EVO Navy SEAL

 If it’s good enough for Navy Seals…then it is going to kick ass for anyone who has a tough job to do each day!

 Not only is it made to last with a polyurethane case and mineral glass, it is also made in Switzerland.
-Something of a surprise for a watch like this, right?
+Something of a surprise for an EMT watch like this, right?
 Certainly not a pretty boy Rolex :>

 It’s also super-durable and water resistant (200m) so you can throw almost anything at it (otherwise what good would it be to Navy Seals right?).
 Luminox are also known for their super bright lume which is 100 times brighter than most of their competitors, so you can easily read this bad boy in the dark!